Mama Knows It All

 I say all of that to say, if Ruby Bridges could go through all of that, the least we could do is talk to our children about racism, Jim Crow laws, and segregation.

-That’s not all, though!
-When you’re looking at how you’ll be celebrating Black history with kids in your family, remember the key word is celebrate.
+When you’re looking at how you’ll be celebrating Black History with kids in your family, remember the key word is celebrate.

 There is so much joy and love and light that is a part of Black history.

-From their influence in food and music, to the great inventions and scientific contributions, Black history is rich and goes deep.
+From their influence in food and music to the great inventions and scientific contributions, Black history is rich and goes deep.

-Free Black History Find-A-Word-Printables
+Free Black History Word Search Printables

 If you’d prefer a printed copy mailed to you for under six dollars, it’s available on Amazon for less than six bucks.

-Celebrating Black History With Kids
+Celebrating Black History with Kids

 Back to celebrating Black history with kids.